SJUACM/Computer-Vision-Applications/README.md

   - Choose a project and open a file

-  - You can now look through edit the code!
+  - You can now look through the code!

+  - To interact with and run the code, click on the 'Execute on Binder' button on the top right of the screen.
+(This will take a considerable amount of time to load)

-  - Download the file to save your changes
+  - Once loaded, you can download the file to save your changes

   - You can also upload .ipynb files in Google Colab [here](https://colab.research.google.com/notebooks/intro.ipynb#recent=true)